EffieChantzi/COMBSecretomics/README.md

 $ git clone  https://github.com/EffieChantzi/COMBSecretomics.git
 ```

-#### Directories
+### Provided Directories
+- Windows_Executable: command line version of COMBSecretomics for Windows when there is not access to MATLAB
-- Code: directory containing the source code
+- source_code: source code of COMBSecretomics
-- Case Study: directory containing the data of the case study
+- case_study: test data of our example case study

 ## Case Study
 These instructions will help you test COMBSecretomics by using the data from our case study.